Jump to a section

 How does VAT work?

 VAT works by adding a percentage of the item's price onto the cost for each stage in the process, giving rise to its name.
 By collecting taxes at many stages along the production chain, it reduces evasion due to under-the-table dealings and is relatively difficult to skirt around or avoid.
-The funds collected as VAT goes on to be used by governments for various public expenses like infrastructure improvements, healthcare, education etc. This can potentially have an impact on citizens' quality of life.
+The funds collected as VAT goes on to be used by governments for various public expenses like infrastructure improvements, healthcare, and education.

 What is VAT exemption?

 VAT exemption is an important, though complicated and often misunderstood, concept.
-In essence, it allows certain items or services to be exempt from value-added tax (VAT).
-This is beneficial for both consumers and businesses as it can reduce costs, increase demand and make taxes more straightforward.
+In essence, it allows certain items or services to be exempt from VAT, meaning businesses do not have to charge VAT on these sales.
+This benefits both consumers and businesses by reducing costs and making certain essential goods and services more affordable.

 What is exempt from VAT?